Third Annual Stanford Existential Risks Conference, April 20-22, 2023

 From Global Catastrophes to Existential Risks: Intersections, Reinforcements, Cascades

-Our third annual Stanford Existential Risks Conference aims to take stock of global catastrophic and existential risk studies.
-We invite submissions focused on the past, present, and future of this emerging field.
-Papers might explore the fruits of existing approaches to existential risks, and/or address their weaknesses and blind spots.
+Our third annual Stanford Existential Risks Conference aims to take stock of this broad existential risk (aka X-risk) landscape.
+We invite submissions focused on the past, present, and future of X-risk studies.
+Papers might sum up the fruits of existing approaches to existential risks and/or address their weaknesses and blind spots.
 Or they might propose potential directions for the future of existential risk studies.

 We especially hope to showcase work that explores (1) potential interactions among acknowledged X-risks or (2) how cascades of “merely'' catastrophic risks could combine to jeopardize the foundations of human society.
 For example, nuclear war threatens nuclear winter, a climatic catastrophe that would lead to billions of deaths from famine on top of infrastructure destruction on a probably irrecoverable scale – yet post-Cold War generations seem to readily accept the use of nuclear weapons.
 AI techniques have already generated recipes for thousands of toxins similar to chemical warfare agents; might armed forces, terrorist groups, or even individuals deploy these tools to construct deadly pathogens by modifying genomes?
 Climate change threatens not only deadly heat waves and inexorable sea level rise, but also massive disruption to ecosystems, food supplies, and infrastructure integrity.
 But proposed, heroic technical interventions could exacerbate interstate tensions and risk unforeseen consequences, such as redistributing precipitation or spreading deadly micro-organisms far beyond their existing ranges.